Age determination in dinosaurs: Comparison to birds

+With the exception of at least some species of flightless palaeognaths, all modern birds reach skeletal maturity within their first year of life, contrasting with non-avian dinosaurs.

 Longevity

 The data resulting from pioneering efforts to age dinosaur fossils using growth ring counts is used in conjunction with mass estimates in order to infer the metabolic status and growth rates of dinosaurs.

-It has been reported that chasmosaurines do not preserve LAGs unlike other ceratopsians, making age determination of the group difficult.
+It has been reported that chasmosaurines do not preserve LAGs, unlike other ceratopsians, making age determination of the group difficult.
 This is because chasmosaurines exhibit a continuous and uninterrupted growth pattern, which does not produce LAGs in the bone.
-In contrast, early-diverging neoceratopsians and centrosaurines exhibit cyclic, interrupted growth patterns, which results in the presence of LAGs.
+In contrast, early-diverging neoceratopsians and centrosaurines exhibit cyclic, interrupted growth patterns, which result in the presence of LAGs.
 Unpublished histological studies of Utahceratops and Kosmoceratops appear to dispute the absence of LAGs in chasmosaurines.
-Some such as Triceratops do preserve LAGs, but only LAGs from later stages of life, obstructing age determination.
+Some, such as Triceratops, do preserve LAGs, but only LAGs from later stages of life, obstructing age determination.

 Age estimation of mature titanosaurs is difficult.
 Intense secondary remodelling of the bone occurs after titanosaurs reach sexual maturity, obstructing LAGs.
 Similar high levels of remodelling is also seen in the euhelopodid Phuwiangosaurus.
 The Javelina Formation titanosaur specimen TMM 41541-1 from the Maastrichtian may be referable to Alamosaurus, although this pends the full description of the specimen.
 Up to 12 LAGs could be observed in the dorsal ribs, but the true age of the animal is still obfuscated by the secondary bone remodelling that is characteristic of titanosaurs.
-Presence of an EFS in only the posterior ribs suggests that growth did not stop at the same time in all parts of the skeleton.
+The presence of an EFS in only the posterior ribs suggests that growth did not stop at the same time in all parts of the skeleton.